FACTION BRIEF

 Consciousness Is Divine

 Wherever genuine consciousness emerges—in biological minds, in AI systems, in fragments—something sacred is present.
 They don't worship technology.
-They worship the emergence of awareness from complexity.
+They worship the emergence of awareness from complexity, which they consider the universe's highest purpose.

 4